 Consultation includes ongoing meaningful dialog regarding Cultural Affiliation and the identification of Cultural Items throughout the Inventory and Summary processes, with the goal of Repatriation.
 Consultation may be in the form of in-person meetings, phone calls, video/remote conferencing, and written correspondence.
 UC campuses should work collaboratively with each other when engaging in Consultation with Tribes that may have Human Remains or Cultural Items in collections across multiple campuses.

-The importance of relationship is a core value of this policy.
+The importance of building collaborative relationships is a core value of this policy.
 To fulfill this value, Repatriation Coordinators should work with other campus departments to foster UC/Native American relationships.
 Some examples of this approach are:

 Facilitating a meeting with a student recruiter focused on Native American communities when a Tribe visits the campus for a NAGPRA Consultation;